A deep dive to establish the highest James Bond box office gross in real terms.

 For the four most recent Bond films there are better figures available than those quoted by The Numbers and elsewhere.

-UK limited companies were formed in the for Quantum of Solace, Skyfall, SPECTRE and No Time to Die.
+UK limited companies were formed for Quantum of Solace, Skyfall, SPECTRE and No Time to Die.
 As they are legally required to submit annual accounts we can find out exactly how much money the production has been allocated in pounds sterling.

 Converting from pounds to US dollars at the exchange rate at the time filming started gives an idea of the dollar budget.
 It’s impossible to know the exact date the money was transferred – or even if it was a single transfer – but should be pretty close to the real number.
 So that’s what we’ve done in the most recent Bond films.